 Summer might be considered as the peak season in Slovenia, but winter also shouldn’t be neglected.
 Yes, the days get shorter, and the weather gets colder, but there are places, that become the nicest in winter.

 Skiing is also a thing in Slovenia.
-Especially in the northern half, you can find several ski resorts, where you can spend your winter holiday.
+Especially in the northern regions, you can easily find a ski resort, where you can spend your winter holiday.

 Spring and Autumn